smilz0/Left4Bots/README.md

 # Left 4 Bots 2 (Beta)
 This is a complete rework of [Left 4 Bots (v1)](https://github.com/smilz0/Left4Bots/tree/V1).
 It has pretty much the same functionalities of the V1 but they have been improved, plus some new functionalities have been added.

-***Please note: this is a beta version and it's unfinished.
+***Please note: this is a beta version and it's still in development.
 Some functionalies are still missing, likely it has bugs and needs some polishing.***

-If you are uncomfortable with beta versions or you simply don't like this new version, you can stick with the [Left 4 Bots (v1)](https://steamcommunity.com/sharedfiles/filedetails/?id=2279814689).
+If you are uncomfortable with development versions or you simply don't like this new version, you can stick with the [Left 4 Bots (v1)](https://steamcommunity.com/sharedfiles/filedetails/?id=2279814689).

 ***Also please note: the goal of Left 4 Bots has always been to make the survivor bots more human-like, not to turn them into super zombie killing machines.***